 - The coronavirus can remain viable for several hours on door handles, contact-based biometric scanners and pin pads

-Pre-pandemic access control systems were already on their way out after the introduction of smartphone access and later on, face-recognition based access control systems.
+Pre-pandemic access control systems were already on their way out after the introduction of smartphone access and later on, face recognition access control systems.
 COVID-19 has accelerated the demise of old systems and the adoption of face recognition and smartphone access control.

 These modern access control methods can enable employers to create and manage safer workplaces by helping implement COVID-19 related regulations and monitoring the security measures remotely, without having on-site security crews.
 Here are some of the ways modern access control can help improve workplace security.